Theory of mind: Cultural variations

 Researchers propose that five key aspects of theory of mind develop sequentially for all children between the ages of three and five: diverse desires, diverse beliefs, knowledge access, false beliefs, and hidden emotions.
 Australian, American, and European children acquire theory of mind in this exact order, and studies with children in Canada, India, Peru, Samoa, and Thailand indicate that they all pass the false belief task at around the same time, suggesting that children develop theory of mind consistently around the world.

 However, children from Iran and China develop theory of mind in a slightly different order.
 Although they begin the development of theory of mind around the same time, toddlers from these countries understand knowledge access before Western children but take longer to understand diverse beliefs.
 Researchers believe this swap in the developmental order is related to the culture of collectivism in Iran and China, which emphasizes interdependence and shared knowledge as opposed to the culture of individualism in Western countries, which promotes individuality and accepts differing opinions.
 Because of these different cultural values, Iranian and Chinese children might take longer to understand that other people have different beliefs and opinions.
 This suggests that the development of theory of mind is not universal and solely determined by innate brain processes but also influenced by social and cultural factors.

-Historiography

-Theory of mind can help historians to more properly understand historical figures' characters, for example Thomas Jefferson.
-Emancipationists like Douglas L. Wilson and scholars at the Thomas Jefferson Foundation view Jefferson as an opponent of slavery all his life, noting Jefferson's attempts within the limited range of options available to him to undermine slavery, his many attempts at abolition legislation, the manner in which he provided for slaves, and his advocacy of their more humane treatment.
-This view contrasts with that of revisionists like Paul Finkelman, who criticizes Jefferson for racism, slavery, and hypocrisy.
-Emancipationist views on this hypocrisy recognize that if he tried to be true to his word, it would have alienated his fellow Virginians.
-In another example, Franklin D. Roosevelt did not join NAACP leaders in pushing for federal anti-lynching legislation, as he believed that such legislation was unlikely to pass and that his support for it would alienate Southern congressmen, including many of Roosevelt's fellow Democrats.

 Empirical investigation

 Whether children younger than three or four years old have a theory of mind is a topic of debate among researchers.
-It is a challenging question, due to the difficulty of assessing what pre-linguistic children understand about others and the world.
+It is a challenging question, due to the difficulty of assessing what prelinguistic children understand about others and the world.
 Tasks used in research into the development of theory of mind must take into account the umwelt of the pre-verbal child.